parthiv-dev/decentralised-trading-platform/README.md

 * **#2**: `0x3C44CdDdB6a900fa2b585dd299e03d12FA4293BC`
     **Private Key:** `0x5de4111afa1a4b94908f83103eb1f1706367c2e68ca870fc3fb9a804cdab365a`

-NEW: MetaMaks will now be connected to your local blockchain "Hardhat Local" with "PokeCoin" as your crypto currentcy.
+NEW: MetaMask will now be connected to your local blockchain network named "Hardhat Local" with "PokeCoin" as your crypto currentcy.

 OLD IGNORE: MetaMask in both profiles is now connected to your local blockchain with test PokeCoin. (@MATTEO What do mean by both profiles?
 What do you mean by test ETH?)